zzunebye/zzunebye/README.md

-- 👋 Hi, I’m @zzunebye
+- 👋 Hi, I’m Junyoung Bang
-- 👀 I’m interested in Web App, Machine Learning, Deep Leraning
+- 👀 I’m interested in Web Development and Deep Learning
 - 🌱 I’m currently learning BSc Computing in Polytechnic University of Hong Kong
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: 9540 1225 (HK), or bhang96@gmail.com
+- 📫 How to reach me: 9540 1225 (HK), or zzunebye@gmail.com

 <!---
 zzunebye/zzunebye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.